nalemadi/VME_CDSI_dataset_benchmark/README.md

 ```

 ## CDSI Dataset preparation
-For using the VME dataset, both YOLO and MS-COCO formats are available with the desired splits.
+For using the VME dataset, both OBB (YOLO) and HBB (MS-COCO) formats are available with the desired splits.
+VME images and annotations are available at XXX.

 In order to build the CDSI dataset, you need to follow the steps below: